harvester/docs/docs/settings/settings.md

 - `ciphers`: Enabled ciphers.
 See NGINX Ingress Controller's configs [`ssl-ciphers`](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#ssl-ciphers) for supported input.

-If no value is provided, default protocols are set to `TLSv1.2` only and ciphers are `ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305`.
+If no value is provided, `protocols` is set to `TLSv1.2` only and the `ciphers` list is `ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305`.

 Default: none

 #### Example

-Set SSL/TLS enabled protocols to `TLSv1.2` and `TLSv1.3` and enabled ciphers to `ECDHE-ECDSA-AES128-GCM-SHA256` and `ECDHE-ECDSA-CHACHA20-POLY1305`.
+The following example sets the enabled SSL/TLS protocols to `TLSv1.2` and `TLSv1.3` and the ciphers list to `ECDHE-ECDSA-AES128-GCM-SHA256` and `ECDHE-ECDSA-CHACHA20-POLY1305`.

 ```